SLIB53/digitalocean-iac-recipe/README.md

 The [Release Workflow](./.github/workflows/release.yaml) will deploy a single placeholder droplet.

-Please remember to update the LICENSE to fit your project's requirement.
+Please remember to update the [LICENSE](./LICENSE) to fit your project's requirement.

 ### Configuration

-The following inputs are passed from GitHub Secrets to Terraform via GitHub Actions:
+The following inputs are expected to be in GitHub Secrets, and will be passed to Terraform via GitHub Actions:

 | Name                         | Description                                                       |
 | ---------------------------- | ----------------------------------------------------------------- |